How to Keep Your Container Gardens Watered While You're on Vacation

 Don't leave your outdoor pots and hanging baskets high and dry while you're away.
-Follow these simple steps to keep container gardens fresh in your absence.
+Follow these simple steps to make sure you don't come to a wilted mess.

 There are always lots of details to take care of around the house when you're preparing for a vacation.
-Your list might include tasks like reprogramming the thermostat and holding the mail, but what about your garden?
-Your plants in the ground usually will be fine for a week or so without watering, especially if there is some rain in the forecast.
+Your list might include tasks such as reprogramming the thermostat and holding the mail, but what about your garden?
+Your plants in the ground will usually be fine for a week or so without watering, especially if there's some rain in the forecast.
 But because containers have limited space for holding water and are more exposed to warm temperatures, they tend to dry out much faster.
 Nobody wants to come home to wilted or crispy plants, so with a little planning, you can keep your container garden plants happy and healthy while you're out of town.

 1. Check the Forecast

-Larger pots should be fine if you'll be gone for just two or three days, especially if rain is predicted.
+Larger pots should be fine if you'll be gone for just two or three days, especially if rain is in the forecast.
 Give them a good soaking before you go.
 Set up a contingency plan for small pots that usually need daily watering, such as asking a neighbor or friend to stop by and give them a drink.
-You also could use a self-watering device that slowly delivers water from a reservoir, like this Plants Self-Watering Spikes System, $19.99, Amazon.
+You also could use a self-watering device that slowly delivers water from a reservoir, such as this Plants Self-Watering Spikes System ($12, Amazon).
+It'll work for outdoor container gardens, and you could also set one up to water your houseplants while you're away.

 2. Group Pots